112523chen/112523chen/README.md

 # Hi there, I'm Alex  👋

-I'm a data science new grad and data engineer who builds systems to connect the right people with the right data.
+I'm an AWS Certified Data Engineer with 2+ years of experience developing and implementing robust data solutions to connect the right people with the right data.

 ### More About Me